redpanda-data/redpanda/README.md

 [<p align="center"><img src="docs/PANDA_sitting.jpg" alt="redpanda sitting" width="400"/></p>](https://redpanda.com/redpanda)
 <img src="https://static.scarf.sh/a.png?x-pxid=3c187215-e862-4b67-8057-45aa9a779055" />

-Redpanda is a streaming platform for mission critical workloads.
-Kafka® compatible, No Zookeeper®, no JVM, and no code changes required.
-Use all your favorite open source tooling - 10x faster.

-We are building a real-time streaming engine for modern applications - from the enterprise to the solo dev prototyping a react application on her laptop.
-We go beyond the Kafka protocol, into the future of streaming with inline WASM transforms and geo-replicated hierarchical storage.
-A new platform that scales with you from the smallest projects to petabytes of data distributed across the globe.
+Redpanda is a streaming data platform for developers.
+Kafka® API-compatible.
+ZooKeeper® free.
+JVM free.
+We built it from the ground up to eliminate complexity common to Apache Kafka, improve performance by up to 10x, and make the storage architecture safer, more resilient.
+The simpler devex lets you can focus on your code (instead of fighting Kafka) and develop new use cases that were never before possible.
+The business benefits from a significantly lower total cost and faster time to market.
+A new platform that scales with you from the smallest projects to petabytes of data distributed across the globe!

 # Community